axcode07/affine_ai_helper/README.md

 └─ server.js     ← the adapter (drop-in)
 docker-compose.yml
 Caddyfile
+openai.ts -- this also must be changed

 ## Build
-docker compose up -d --build responses_adapter docker compose restart caddy
+docker compose up -d --build responses_adapter docker cp openai.ts affine_server:/app/src/plugins/copilot/providers docker compose restart caddy

+## Update - openai.ts must also be changed in order to use chat completion
+I have added the full file changed for chat completion (only steam function changed) - you can directly add this to your container and remove the original openai.ts

 ## Troubleshooting